 2016‐2023 High‐Dose Erythropoietin in Asphyxia and Encephalopathy (HEAL), NINDS.
 Role: Site PI Indiana University until 10/18, now Co‐Site PI, Total Award: $101,300

 2018‐2020 HEAL‐EEG – Neurophysiologic measures of Epo treatment for hypoxic‐ischemic encephalopathy (HIE), NINDS.
 Role: Site PI Indiana University School of Medicine, Total Award: $23,428

 Administration/Education Roles: Dr. Mietzsch currently serves as the Medical Director of the NeuroNICU at Seattle Children’s Hospital.
-Educational responsibilities include training pediatricians, neonatologists, neurologists, neonatal nurse practitioners, nursing staff, and the neonatal critical care transport team.
+Educational responsibilities include training pediatricians, neonatologists, neurologists, neonatal advanced practitioners, nursing staff, and the neonatal critical care transport team.